team113sanger/Acral_Melanoma_PDX_models_LatAm_Heatmap_Figures/README.md

 # Molecular and functional profiling of Brazilian acral melanoma reveals aberrant genetic landscape and therapeutic vulnerabilities
+This repository is a sub-repository and is included with other repositories in the [Acral Melanoma PDX models from Latin America](https://github.com/team113sanger/Acral_Melanoma_PDX_models_from_Latin_America) parent repository.

+## Overview
 This repository contains R scripts used to plot figures in the manuscript.
 Some figures were further edited using the software **Affinity Designer 2** [here](https://affinity.serif.com/en-gb/designer/) in order to get to their final versions used in the manuscript.

 ## Directory structure